BetaHuhn/deploy-to-vercel-action/README.md

 ### Basic Example

-The workflow below will run on every push to master and everytime a new PR is created or an existing PR changed. [deploy-to-vercel-action](https://github.com/BetaHuhn/deploy-to-vercel-action) will deploy the master branch to your Vercel production environment and comment on every PR with a preview link to the deployed PR.
+The workflow below will run on every push to master and every time a new PR is created or an existing PR changed. [deploy-to-vercel-action](https://github.com/BetaHuhn/deploy-to-vercel-action) will deploy the master branch to your Vercel production environment and comment on every PR with a preview link to the deployed PR.

 **.github/workflows/deploy.yml**